DIY: Knit Your Own Hogwarts House Scarf

 In the latter Harry Potter movies, the scarf is given an upgrade with a more mature “trapped bar” design and a darker colorway.
 This is my preferred scarf design, and the one I decided to replicate.

 It is very easy to style.
-Even in the movies, the scarf is more than just part of the school uniform; it can be worn with just about anything by anybody.
+The scarf can be worn with just about anything.

-To create the scarf pattern, I referenced different photos and illustrations of the scarves from the movies and official guides and books.
-The scarves in the movies appear to be machine stitched, but it is obvious that the stockinette stitch pattern is visible on both sides of the scarf, proving that the scarves are knit in the round.
+To create the Hogwarts House Scarf pattern, I referenced different photos and illustrations of the scarves from the movies and official guides and books.
+The scarves in the movies are machine stitched, but the stockinette stitch pattern is visible on both sides of the scarf.
 This not only creates a thick, plush, and attractive fabric, but it also prevents the scarf from curling at the edges.
-For anyone who has made a stockinette stitch scarf before, curling edges can be annoying and they often need to be reinforced with garter stitch or a single crochet stitch.
+Curling edges are annoying for anyone who has made a stockinette stitch scarf before.
+The scarf often needs to be reinforced with garter stitch or a single crochet stitch.

 A garter stitch scarf knit flat on straight needles.
 If knit in stockinette stitch, the back would show all purl stitches.